Jackuna/Nagraj/README.md

 12 Hours Clock.

+Scrolling Message of the day or Informations to display at the bottom.

 Show Weather status with frequently changing color of dashlets and logo based on weather types.

 Every Host and Service dashlet has a meter with changing color scheme depending upon severity.